Best Coffee Beans for Percolator

 She and I are both coffee aficionados and she’s the one who let me in on the secret of the wonderfully smooth, distinctly different flavor of Nicaraguan grown coffee.

-This variety is extraordinarily delicious when brewed in a percolator.
+This variety is extraordinarily delicious when made in a percolator.

 The medium roast combined with the brewing technique of the percolator brings out the sumptuous flavor of these beans.

-One of the perfect Nicaraguan-grown coffees available here in the States is Café Las Flores Grandes Cosechas Medium Roast.
-It is worth it for a little bit splurge.
+Among the perfect Nicaraguan-grown coffees available here in the States is Café Las Flores Grandes Cosechas Medium Roast.
+It is worth it for a little splurge.

 2. Three Sisters Medium Roast Whole Bean Coffee (Our Top Recommended)